How to Work with Screenshots in PowerPoint

 There can be many benefits of including screenshots in PowerPoint, either directly by using the default screenshot tool in PowerPoint or by using a third-party tool.
 Saved screenshots in PowerPoint can also be separately saved, shared, and compressed according to need.
 When taking screenshots, ensure that your monitor is set to a high resolution.

 As your resolution increases, so does the size of the screenshot.
-This might mean that you may need to compress the screenshot to reduce the size of your PowerPoint file.
+This might mean that you may need to compress the screenshot to reduce the file size of your your presentation.
 This might especially be important if you want to share your presentation file as an attachment, as many mail servers do not support files higher than 25 MB.
 Alternatively, you can share your PowerPoint file via a OneDrive link if it is too heavy to be sent as an attachment.

 Microsoft PowerPoint, PowerPoint Tools